Edinburgh Yarn Festival is the UK's Premier Contemporary Hand-Knitting Show

 Our event stewards will keep an eye out for any visitors with mobility issues in queues and all persons requiring assistance will get priority access to avoid prolonged periods of waiting in queues.
 We highly recommend buying an advance ticket for quick access to the venue.

-In 2018 we applied for a temporary traffic regulation order (TTRO) to change the parking priority in New Market Road (the stretch of road directly outside the front entrance of the venue) to "Blue Badge Only".
+In 2019 we again we applied for a temporary traffic regulation order (TTRO) to change the parking priority in New Market Road (the stretch of road directly outside the front entrance of the venue) to "Blue Badge Only".
 This was granted for one side of the road (this will be sign-posted).

 Note on general parking:

 General parking at the venue is not possible due to the marquee venue extension and we strongly recommend that non-blue-badge holders use public transport or come with a friend/helper who can help with a drop-off.